I want to help you live your best life

 The thing that I learnt most during that time is you live to your means.
 Whether you earn £9K in your first job (yes, that was me), £30K+ after your promotion, £12K while on maternity leave, or only have a £3K student loan to live off (me again), you will make it work.

 Just imagine how big your savings account could be if you just spent what you used to earn – and saved the rest?!
+And don’t worry if your income hasn’t increased in line with the higher bills we’re experiencing these days – you can still save money to cover your expenses during the cost of living crisis and improve your financial situation at the same time.

 It’s not because we’ve got high-flying careers with massive salaries – my husband and I are both self-employed and work part-time hours.
-We prioritise having free time over money so that we can actually enjoy all the days of our lives (not just the weekends) but it just goes to show that saving more while earning less can be done!
+We prioritise having free time over money so that we can actually enjoy all the days of our lives (not just the weekends) but it just goes to show that saving more while earning less can be done.

 And so, my thrifty life continues.
 But without the stress of a full-time job, only doing work that I love, having time for self-development (I’m studying an online course and read for pleasure every day), keeping myself healthy with enjoyable movement and taking days off here and there to spend time with my family and friends.
 All with savings in the bank and a future of financial freedom ahead of me.